Near Edmonton in Metcalfe County, Kentucky — The American South (East South Central)

 Erected 1991 by Kentucky Historical Society, Kentucky Department of Highways.
 (Marker Number 1895.)

 Location.
+37° 6.056′ N, 85° 38.042′ W. Marker is near Edmonton, Kentucky, in Metcalfe County.
+Marker can be reached from Sulphur Well Knob Lick Road (State Highway 70) south of Mitchell Edwards Road, on the left when traveling south.
+Marker is located in Sulphur Well Park.
 Touch for map.
-Marker is located in Sulphur Well Park.
 Marker is in this post office area: Edmonton KY 42129, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
 Ed Porter Thompson (approx. 4.3 miles away); Savoyard (approx. 6 miles away); Robert Stockton (approx. 7.6 miles away); Joseph A. Altsheler (approx. 7.8 miles away); Civil War Skirmish (approx. 7.8 miles away); Rev. Robert Stockton (approx. 7.8 miles away); Partisan Protected (approx. 8.3 miles away); Founder of Edmonton (approx. 8½ miles away).
 Touch for a list and map of all markers in Edmonton.